YI-AN-LEE/mol_and_rxn_conditions_opt/README.md

 ### Run
 Run the python script named objective_algorithm, the objective names are shown as prefix as Direct-Arylation Yield: ary, Perovskite Crystal Size: pvk, for example the direct-arylation yield objective with ABC alogrithm is named ary_ABC.py

+When running the file please make sure everything runs in the correct directory, please check if the directories assigned in all python scripts in /Algorithm and /Environment/lib are correct

 Those commands (which are in the Scripts file) are needed to run an optimization job